 * * *

 The Gold Rush Cabin is adjacent to hundreds of square miles of forest.
-Right outside your front door are opportunities for hiking, running, biking, yoga, horseback riding, sledding, snowshoeing, and cross-country skiing.
-The famous Pacific Crest Trail, which stretches from Canada to Mexico, is just two miles east.
+The famous Pacific Crest Trail, which stretches 2,663 miles from Canada to Mexico, passes just east of us.

 The Gold Rush Cabin is peaceful night and day -- a perfect retreat from the city.
 Even on big holiday weekends, you'll be completely isolated from traffic and crowds.

-In addition to the Cabin's comfortable porches, there is a private deck at the top of the property where you can read...enjoy the sunset...and view a truly stunning panorama of stars in total peace.
+In addition to the Cabin's comfortable porch, there's a private deck at the top of the property where you can read...enjoy the sunset...and view a truly stunning panorama of stars.

-You'll also have access to a large hot tub, which sits about 100 yards away at the edge of the forest, with a commanding view of trees and sky.
+You can enjoy a large hot tub, which sits 100 yards away at the very edge of the National Forest, offering a commanding view of trees and sky.

 The nearest stores and restaurants are within five minutes by car.
-The town of Big Bear Lake is 10--15 minutes away, and offers scores of restaurants, boutiques, and galleries.
+The towns of Big Bear Lake and Fawnskin are 10 to 20 minutes, and offer scores of restaurants, boutiques, and galleries.

 There are also two supermarkets, multiple drug stores, and a hospital.